yijunL/LEGR/README.md

 ## Dataset
 We use DocRED dataset to train an evaluate our model.
 The [DocRED](https://www.aclweb.org/anthology/P19-1074/) dataset can be downloaded following the instructions at [link](https://github.com/thunlp/DocRED/tree/master/data).

-Data sets should be placed as follows:
+Dataset should be placed as follows:
 ```
 LEGR
  |-- dataset